 7 – Prague

 Like something from a fairy tale, Prague is a majestic central European beauty!
-History abounds in this Bohemian capital and it is extremely well-preserved despite multiple world wars and decades behind the Iron Curtain.
+History abounds in this Bohemian capital and it is extremely well-preserved.
 The Czech capital boasts a beautiful castle, Gothic churches, a medieval town square with the famous Astronomical Clock and colorful baroque buildings.
 Beyond the beauty, Prague also has budget-friendly price tag to make your vacation even better.
 Like Budapest, Prague is extremely affordable and your money will go far while you sip Pilsner Urquell or dine in Prague’s fantastic restaurants.

 Make sure to see: a walking tour!
 Prague is a great city to explore by foot and there’s a terrific public transportation system to connect you in between attractions.
 In the Old Town you can find two tours that I highly recommend, McGee’s Ghost Tour and The World War II Walking Tour.
 The ghost tour with McGee’s offers four English speaking tour options and convenient online booking with PayPal.
-We took the Ghosts & Legends of Old Town tour and were very impressed by the professionalism and content of the tour.
+We did the Ghosts & Legends of Old Town tour.
+The tour was impressive with a very professional staff and fascinating content.
 The World War II tour is fascinating and includes a trip inside Prague’s Old Town Hall and the tunnels beneath where you can see the medieval streets and former hideout of the Prague resistance.

 8 – Berlin

-Berlin is a modern and historic city with a new adventure around every corner.
+Berlin is one of our top cities to visit in Europe because it is a modern and historic city.
+Berlin also has new adventure around every corner.
 The city itself is massive and stretches a long distance on both sides of the former wall.
-There are layers upon layers of history in this town and it’s hard to visit Berlin and not be entranced by its past.
+There are layers upon layers of history in this Berlin.
+You can’t visit Berlin without being entranced by its past.
 The museums and monuments honor Germany’s past and those affected by the Holocaust and Communist era.
 Berlin also has a colorful nightlife and dining to meet the palate of any visitor.

 Make sure to see: Teufelsberg, the abandoned NSA spy station that has been reclaimed as a street art and graffiti showcase.
 This unique site includes a hike in West Berlin and a fascinating glimpse into the Cold War history of West Berlin and the modernity of German street art.